typeddjango/django-stubs/CONTRIBUTING.md

 We use `pip` to manage the dependencies.

-To install them you would need to run `install` command:
+To install them you would need to activate your `virtualenv` and run `install` command:

 ```bash
 pip install -r ./dev-requirements.txt
 ```

-Then, activate your `virtualenv`.

 ## Tests and linters